Transition metal carboxylate complex: Synthesis

 From preformed carboxylate, salt metathesis reactions are common:

 Metal carboxylates can be prepared by carbonation of highly basis metal alkyls:

 Reactions

 A common reaction of metal carboxylates is their displacement by more basic ligands.
 Acetate is a common leaving group.
 They are especially prone to protonolysis, which is widely used to introduce ligands, displacing the carboxylic acid.
 In this way octachlorodimolybdate is produced from dimolybdenum tetraacetate:

 Acetates of electrophilic metals are proposed to function as bases in concerted metalation deprotonation reactions.

+Attempts to prepare some carboxylate complexes, especially for electrophilic metals, often gives oxo derivatives.
+Examples include the oxo-acetates of Fe(III), Mn(III), and Cr(III).
 Pyrolysis of metal carboxylates affords acid anhydrides and the metal oxide.
 This reaction explains the formation of basic zinc acetate from anhydrous zinc diacetate.

 In some cases, monodentate carboxylates undergo O-alkylation to give esters.
 Strong alkylating agents are required.